xcg124110023416/LV-DOT/README.md

-# LV-DOT: LiDAR-Visual Dynamic Obstacle Detection and Tracking
+# LV-DOT: LiDAR-Visual Dynamic Obstacle Detection and Tracking for Autonomous Robots

-This repository implements teh LiDAR-visual Dynamic Obstacle Detection and Tracking (LV-DOT) algorithm which aims at detecting and tracking dynamic obstacles for robots with extremely constraint computational resources.
+This repository implements the LiDAR-visual Dynamic Obstacle Detection and Tracking (LV-DOT) algorithm which aims at detecting and tracking dynamic obstacles for robots with extremely constraint computational resources.

 <table>
   <tr>